Program Operations

 Objectives for Mount Mary College clothing and textiles minor for the fashion design major

 To the right is a list of objectives for the clothing and textiles minor, part of the fashion design major at Mount Mary.
-Prepared by Sister Aloyse Hessburg in May 1966, the 19 objectives address a broad range of fashion-related knowledge and skills, including design principles, clothing construction, and manufacturing techniques and limitations, as well as many others.
+Prepared by Sister Aloyse Hessburg in May 1966 (just as the program was established), the 19 objectives address a broad range of fashion-related knowledge and skills, including design principles, clothing construction, and manufacturing techniques and limitations, as well as many others.
 From its very beginning, though, the fashion design program looked beyond just "fashion."
 Mount Mary endeavored to "encourage creativity" and cultivate in students "an awareness of one's own worth and valuable potential constribution [sic] to society."
 (Click the image to see it in more detail.)

 Fashion design faculty (1973?)